SGriff90/sarah-s-workship/_episodes/external-lesson_1.md

 ukrn_wb_rules:
   - allow-multiple
 day: 1
-order: 800000
+order: 150000
 missingDependencies: []
 dependencies: []
 originalRepository: UKRN-Open-Research/ukrn-wb-lesson-templates

 ---
-> ## FigShare tutorial `20 min`
+> ## What makes a good preregistration? `20 min`
-> For this lesson we are going to be following through the FigShare tutorial:
+In this lesson we are going to look at some examples of preregistrations.
-> <a href="https://help.figshare.com/article/how-to-upload-and-publish-your-data" target="_blank">https://help.figshare.com/article/how-to-upload-and-publish-your-data</a>
->
-> The link will open in a new tab.
-> When you have completed the tutorial, you can close the tab.
-{: .challenge}